Mathe172/NewCommands/README.md

 * Everything can be used everywhere and more than once: Even inside selctors it is possible to write commands and the result can also be labeled for multiple usages later in the command
 * The parsing is handled by a central unit to which arbitrary ways of parsing the command can be added - from simple Integers to fully customized parsers
 * Commands and selectors can easily be added using an intuitive chaining syntax, using predefined building blocks or completely new ones (as mentioned in the point above).
 It is also possible to register completely custom ones that would be too complex for this syntax, as it is the case with the Entity selector (since it requires dynamic parameter names for the `score_<name>` parameters)
-* Tab completion works everywhere and automatically: Everything the engine understands can be completed, no matter how complex the command is, and all this with minimal to no effort.
+* Tab completion works everywhere and automatically: Everything the engine understands can be completed (and additionaly abbreviations (see below for examples)), no matter how complex the command is, and all this with minimal to no effort.
 The completion engine even understands NBT-Tags and helps completing them.
 It is also processed asynchronously (except some thread-critical sections acquiring data from the main thread)
 * Extremely modular: There is no difference between commands and other types (except that one is called by default) meaning they can be used everywhere interchangeably.

 ##MCP and Minecraft version